kanisterio/kanister/examples/stable/foundationdb/README.md

 ```
 # Create ClusterRoleBinding
 Since the Kanister resources need access to the the foundationDB cluster that has just been created,
 using the CR, we will have create a `ClusterRoleBinding` to enable that access.
-You can create that
+You can create that `ClusterRoleBinding`
 resource using below command

 ```bash